 What is Goals Against Average?

-If a goalie has been in net for 954 minutes, has allowed 180 goals in that time, and regulation time for the league they play in is 60 minutes per game:
+A goalkeeper is in net for 954 minutes, allows 180 goals in that time, and regulation time for the league is 60 minutes per game:

 180 goals against ÷ 954 minutes = 0.188679.

 0.188679 times 60 minutes of regulation time = 11.32.

 This goalkeeper’s Goals Against Average (GAA) is 11.32